Dick Sprang: DC Comics and Batman

 Sprang's work was first reprinted in 1961, and "nearly all subsequent Batman collections have contained at least one of his efforts."
 However, his name never appeared on his Batman work during his career, due to stipulations in Bob Kane's contract.
 These stated that Kane's name would remain on the strip, regardless of whether he drew any particular story, and this restriction remained in place until the mid-1960s.
 It was subsequently revealed, however, that Sprang was Kane's favorite "ghost".

 Comics historian Les Daniels wrote that Sprang's "clean line and bold sense of design" set him apart as "the supreme stylist" of the early Batman artists.
 Sprang used to study the way children read comics in order to experiment with page layouts and panel to panel transitions, hoping to create "the most suspense and the most fluidity to keep the pages turning".
 Daniels singles out Sprang's work on the 1948 debut of the Riddler as "a superb example of story breakdown and page design".
 The tardiness of Sprang's friend and frequent collaborator Bill Finger sometimes produced situations in which he would have to send in pencils for a story before the ending had been written, actions that "required some careful figuring".
-In Batman #34, "Sprang drew Batman and Robin capering across....Mount Rushmore", over a decade before Alfred Hitchcock filmed a similar scene in North by Northwest.
+In Batman #34, "Sprang drew Batman and Robin capering across ...
+Mount Rushmore", over a decade before Alfred Hitchcock filmed a similar scene in North by Northwest.
 One story drawn by Sprang, "Joker's Millions", was adapted into an episode of Batman: The Animated Series.

 Lora Sprang

-During the time that Dick Sprang began illustrating Batman, he taught his wife, Lora A. Sprang, to letter, and she subsequently lettered most (and colored some) of his subsequent work under the pen name "Pat Gordon".
+During the time that Sprang began illustrating Batman, he taught his wife, Lora A. Sprang, to letter, and she subsequently lettered most (and colored some) of his subsequent work under the pen name "Pat Gordon".
 In addition to lettering (and coloring) her husband's artwork, Lora Sprang also worked freelance as a photographer for Film Fun magazine, "hand-lettered titles for industrial films," worked on the titles of Navy training films during World War II, and produced theatrical posters for 20th Century Fox.

 During the 1950s, "Gordon" continued to letter for DC on stories featuring Superman, Batman, Superboy and others, before leaving the company circa 1961.